-“I am currently working on a postdoc that extends my PhD work – still with Sheffield University.
-My Phd with the Grantham Centre focused on detecting selective logging within Brazil and we are trying to extend this to other regions within the tropics.
+Matt: “I am currently working on a postdoc that extends my PhD work – still with Sheffield University.
+My PhD with the Grantham Centre focused on detecting selective logging within Brazil.
+Now me and my new team are trying to extend this to other regions within the tropics.

-We have initiated a pilot project with a Peruvian government agency, The Agency for the Supervision of Forest and Wildlife Resources (OSINFOR), with the goal being to help them monitor selective logging concessions more effectively.
+So far, we have initiated a pilot project with a Peruvian government agency, The Agency for the Supervision of Forest and Wildlife Resources (OSINFOR).
+Our goal is to help them monitor selective logging concessions more effectively.

-The project is funded by the US Forest Service’s International Partners Grants and is in collaboration with World Resources Institute.
-The project runs through February 2021.”
+The US Forest Service’s International Partners Grants is funding this project.
+It is in collaboration with World Resources Institute.
+And it runs through to February 2021.”

 The exploitation of wood resources from Earth’s tropical forests (for furniture or hardwood flooring, for example) has severe implications for global climate change, local populations and biodiversity.
 In response, the United Nations (UN) has developed a number of initiatives to mitigate global climate change and biodiversity losses through better forest management.
 Deforestation and forest degradation account for 10-20% of global greenhouse gas emissions.
 And the UN anticipates payments to tropical nations from these initiatives could reach $30 billion annually.

 Much of our understanding about large scale changes in land-use relies on satellite data, which can accurately detect complete deforestation.
 However, techniques to work out the extent of forest degradation caused by selective logging are poorly developed.
 This is because the structure of selectively logged forests have been difficult to measure from historical data.

 This is a particularly important knowledge gap, given that over 400 million hectares of tropical rainforest – an area the size of the European Union – is in the tropical timber estate.
 Newly available satellite data, however, offer a means to address this problem through developing new ways to measure forests.